-For the most part, everyone I asked to talk about their own business and the industry spoke freely and I believe honestly.
-Also, in the past few years or so, in light of a number of financial crises, it seems managers are opening up more.
+For the most part, everyone I asked to talk about their own business and the industry spoke freely and I believe honestly about what they do and how they do it.
+Also, in the past few years or so, in light of a number of frauds and crises, it seems managers are opening up more.
 This, in my opinion, can only help the industry.

-Since Jones created the hedge fund industry, only three articles have been written about him that have any real merit or worth.
+Since Jones created the hedge fund industry, only three articles have been written about him that have any real merit or worth in my opinion.
 Two are by the same journalist and ran in Fortune magazine, while the third was published in Institutional Investor.